Research Profiles Influencers Behind Food Waste and Packaging Movement

 While it’s often assumed millennials drive conversations about sustainability – that’s not the case here.
 These consumers, typically white women evenly distributed between the ages of 24-54, want to be role models for sustainability.

-They believe today’s food products need to be modernized, especially sourcing, manufacturing and distribution, according to CFI’s Illuminate, a research tool that can analyze millions of interactions online in real time.
+They believe today’s food products need to be modernized, especially sourcing, manufacturing and distribution, according to CFI’s Illuminate, which accesses a research tool that can analyze millions of interactions online in real time.

 In addition, they think scientific innovation can help guide better approaches to food production and overall health, making the world a better place.
 This presents an opportunity for food companies.
 In a society that is skeptical of technology in food production, food packaging may present an open door.